 Why the Surname Became So Common

-Walsh became common because ethnonymic labels were practical in medieval Ireland, especially where populations of differing origin mixed through settlement, conquest, and local integration.
-Over time the label became hereditary and spread through many unrelated local lines.
+Walsh became common because ethnonymic labels were practical in medieval Ireland, especially where populations of differing origin mixed through settlement, conquest, intermarriage, landholding, and local integration.
+In a community with Gaelic Irish, Anglo-Norman, English, and Welsh-connected families, a label meaning Welsh or Briton could be a useful identifier.

 Earliest Known Regions and Historical Context